Kittisak-M/Data/README.md

 ### 1. Data Collection
 - **Scraping**: Using Python libraries such as BeautifulSoup and Selenium to extract job postings from the websites listed above.
-- **Automation**: Scripts are automated to collect fresh data daily using ron jobs (Linux) or Task Scheduler (Windows).
+- **Automation**: Scripts are automated to collect fresh data daily using Task Scheduler.

 ### 2. Data Storage
 - **Database/Spreadsheet**: Collected data is stored in a structured format, either in a database or in spreadsheets stored on cloud drives (e.g., Google Drive, OneDrive).
 - **Version Control**: The project uses Git for version control, ensuring that the data and scripts are updated and managed efficiently.

 ### 3. Daily Data Updates
-- A Python script runs daily to fetch the latest job postings and update the existing data in the database.
-- The process includes data cleaning, deduplication, and formatting to maintain data consistency.
+-

 ### 4. Data Visualization
 - **Power BI**: Used to create interactive dashboards that display job trends, popular job roles, required skills, and more.